criteo-cookbooks/rundeck-server/README.md

 ### Attribute Parameters

 - key: Name of the key, will be used to identify the storage key when interacting with rundeck.
 - type: Storage key type.
-Possible values 'public', 'private'.
+Possible values :public, :private.
 - content: Storage key content inline.
 - endpoint:  Defaults to <code>"https://localhost:4440"</code>.
 - api_token: Token used to interact with the api.
 See rundeck documentation to generate a token.